tsp1998/tsp-services-data/data/md/vip-partnership-policy.md

   - Business Shared Hosting: 15% profit share.
   - Cloud Startup Shared Hosting: 25% profit share.
   - Additional increase of 1% profit share for each new partner you referred joins us.
+  - IMPORTANT: Profit share will be given to partners after the refund period of the project/services purchase has ended and if the customer does not apply for a refund.

 **How It Works:**
   1. Prospective partners are required to complete a registration process, furnishing essential business information such as business name, address, and contact details.